Local rigidity of Julia sets: Introduction

+Here a diffeomorphisms $h$ between two measures $\mu_1,\mu_2$ can be understood in a broader sense, asking either that $h_*(\mu_1)$ is equivalent to $\mu_2$, or $h_*(\mu_1)$ and $\mu_2$ are proportional, see the statement of Theorem \ref{thmmeasureversion}.
 This question is inspired by \cite[Problem in page 3]{dujardin2022two} proposed by Dujardin-Favre-Gauthier.
-We expect that under reasonable conditions, probably up to a complex conjugation, such two endomorphisms are \emph{dynamically related} i.e. for endomorphisms $f,g$ on $\P^1(\C)$ of degree at least $2$, they are called dynamically related if there exist positive integers $a$ and $b$ and an irreducible algebraic curve $Z$ in $\P^1(\C)\times \P^1(\C)$ such that $Z$ is periodic under $(f^a,g^b)$.
-By \cite[Proposition 3.14.]{Xie2022}, we may take $(a,b)=(\frac{{\rm lcm}\{\deg f,\deg g\}}{\deg f},\frac{{\rm lcm}\{\deg f,\deg g\}}{\deg g}).$ Moreover, we expect that $h$ itself comes from the algebraic correspondence $Z.$ This local rigidity question was recently studied by Dujardin-Favre-Gauthier \cite{dujardin2022two}and by Luo \cite{luo2021inhomogeneity} in the holomorphic case.
+We expect that under reasonable conditions, such two endomorphisms are \emph{dynamically related} i.e. for endomorphisms $f,g$ on $\P^1(\C)$ of degree at least $2$, they are called dynamically related if there exist positive integers $a$ and $b$ and an irreducible algebraic curve $Z$ in $\P^1(\C)\times \P^1(\C)$ such that $Z$ is preperiodic under $(f^a,g^b)$ and dominates both factors.
+By \cite[Proposition 3.14.]{xie2024algebraicity}, we may take $(a,b)=(\frac{{\rm lcm}\{\deg f,\deg g\}}{\deg f},\frac{{\rm lcm}\{\deg f,\deg g\}}{\deg g}).$ Moreover, we expect that the local diffeomorphism between the Julia sets comes from the algebraic correspondence $Z.$ This local rigidity question was recently studied by Dujardin-Favre-Gauthier \cite{dujardin2022two}and by Luo \cite{luo2021inhomogeneity} in the holomorphic case.

 \begin{rem} We could not expect a rigidity result for local $C^0$-homeomorphisms.
 Indeed for two rational maps in the same stable component, by $\la$-Lemma \cite[Theorem 4.1]{mcmullen2016complex}, their maximal entropy measures (hence Julia sets) are homeomorphic via a quasiconformal homeomorphism. \end{rem}